The Job-Seeker's Guide to Seasonal Work

 Seasonal work is, by its nature, temporary employment.
 So why should you take a seasonal job?

-– If you’re currently unemployed and looking for work, seasonal jobs can help you pay the bills while you apply and interview for long-term roles.
-You can even ask your seasonal employer for a reference for the long-term roles to which you’re applying!
+- – If you’re currently unemployed and looking for work, seasonal positions can help pay the bills while you apply and interview for long-term positions.
+Also, you can ask your seasonal employer for a reference for the long-term positions when applying!

-– If you’re a student, seasonal work can help you earn while you study, without asking for a long-term commitment (especially if you don’t yet know how heavy your load will be next semester).
+- – If you’re a student, seasonal work can help you earn money while you study without a long-term commitment (especially if you are unsure about your schoolwork load each semester).

-– If you’re trying to make a little extra money to pay for holiday presents or travel or get ahead on your savings or bills, seasonal employment can help you fill in the gaps.
+- – If you’re trying to make a little extra money for the holidays, travel, or get ahead on your savings, seasonal employment can help you fill the gaps.

-– If you’re trying to change careers or want to learn new skills, seasonal employment offers you the opportunity to add something different to your resume.
+- – If you’re trying to change career paths or want to learn new skills, a seasonal job offers you the opportunity to add something new to your resume.

-– If you’re hoping to get a long-term role with a company offering seasonal work, a temporary role can help you get your foot in the door.
+- – If you’re hoping to get a long-term position with a company offering seasonal work, a temporary position can help you get your foot in the door.

-Seasonal work allows you to remain flexible while employed.
-If you’ve got a full-time job elsewhere, you can take on a part time seasonal job on the side; if you’re looking for work but not ready to commit to a company for the long haul, seasonal work helps you make rent while you prepare yourself for your next role.
+Seasonal work allows you to have a flexible schedule while still employed.
+If you’ve got full-time work elsewhere, you can take on a part-time position on the side.
+Also, if you are looking for work, but not ready to commit to a company long-term, seasonal work helps you make ends meet while you prepare yourself for your next role.

 Seasonal Work versus Gig Work

 Why should you seek seasonal employment over joining the “gig economy?”
-The decision is ultimately up to you, but there are a number of factors that you should consider:
+The decision is ultimately up to you, however there are several factors that you should consider:

-Simply put, gig work is freelance work.
-And freelance work is project-based.
-You’re paid on contract (what is known as a 1099, for tax purposes), and you’re paid based on the number of tasks or projects you do.
+Gig work is freelance work.
+Freelance work is project-based.
+You’re paid on a contract which is known as a 1099 for tax purposes and you are paid based on the number of tasks or projects completed.
 Freelance gigs can be anything from driving an Uber to selling your crafts on Etsy or walking dogs with Rover.

-A job is more regular employment by a company, and you’re paid based on a W2.
-Instead of basing your pay on projects, companies base employment pay on time.
-An employee may have many tasks during the course of a work day, and you get paid for showing up instead of for how many projects you complete.
+A job is a more regular employment by a company, and you’re paid based on a W2.
+Instead of basing your pay on projects, companies’ base employment pay on time.
+An employee may have many tasks during a workday, and you get paid for showing up instead of how many projects you complete.

-There are pros and cons to each, but they’re helpful to consider as you decide what kind of work is right for you this holiday season:
+There are some pros and cons to each.
+Pros and cons are helpful when considering what kind of work is right for you this holiday season

 Pros of Gig Work

-Gigs are even more flexible than seasonal employment.
-If you’re already employed and just looking to make some money on the side, it can be helpful to have a gig so you can decide when, where, and how much you want to work in your free time.
-With gig work, you’re in control – you decide which jobs to accept.
-(For example, as an Uber driver, you can decide when to log into the Uber app and when to turn it off and go home.
-As an Etsy shop owner, if you want to knit a sweater and list it for sale, that’s up to you.)
+Gigs are more flexible than seasonal employment.
+If you’re already employed and looking to make extra money on the side, it can be helpful to have a gig so you can decide when, where, and how much you want to work in your free time.
+With gig work, you’re in control – you choose which jobs to accept.
+For example, as an Uber driver, you can choose when to log into the Uber app and when to turn it off and go home.
+As an Etsy shop owner, if you want to knit a sweater and list it for sale, that’s up to you.

-You can take as many gigs as you want and diversify your investment of time and resources.
-If you want to be a TaskRabbiter during the day, take on freelance writing gigs through Upwork in the evening, and charge Bird scooters at night, have at it!
+You can take as many gigs as you wish and diversify your investment of time and resources.
+If you are going to be a TaskRabbiter during the day, take on freelance writing gigs through Upwork in the evening, and charge Bird scooters at night, have at it!
 If you want the night off, that’s your choice, too.
 Some people are drawn to gig work for the promise it offers to those who “hustle”; others like it for the perceived flexibility and autonomy.

 Cons of Gig Work

 While the gig economy seems to offer untold flexibility and instant riches, there’s a lot more to the story.
 First of all, gig workers are independent contractors, which means that there’s no company paying your employment taxes.
-Taxes on 1099s are much higher than taxes on W2s, so it’s up to you to budget your earnings accordingly.
+Taxes on 1099s are much higher than taxes on W2s, so it’s up to you to budget your earnings accordingly for the tax season.

-Gig work can be costly in other ways, too: in most cases, you will be required to furnish any equipment you need to carry out the job, from knitting needles to a car or bike to computers and phones to doggie waste bags.
-Most gig platforms don’t pay you back for any charges you incur while fulfilling your gig, so you may end up having to budget a large portion of your earnings to cover your expenses.
+Gig work can be costly in other ways, too.
+In some cases, you will be required to furnish any equipment you need to carry out the job, from knitting needles to a car or bike to computers and phones.
+Most gig platforms don’t pay you back for any charges you incur while fulfilling your gig.
+So, you may end up having to budget a large portion of your earnings to cover your expenses.

-Gig work is also not assured work – tasks and projects can be inconsistent, as there is no employer promising you hours.
+Gig work is also not assured work.
+Tasks and projects can be inconsistent, as no employer promises you hours per week.
 You will have to go out and “hustle” for gigs, often competing with others who are trying to do the same.
-There’s also not much room for advancement, the way there is with employers; you may get new “badges” for engaging with an app, but there’s very rarely an opportunity for promotion, career growth, or flexing into full time.
+There’s also not much room for advancement, the way there is with employers.
+You may get new “badges” for engaging with an app, but there’s rarely an opportunity for promotion, career growth, or flexing into full time.

 Why You Might Consider Seasonal Work Instead

 Seasonal work differs from gig work in that it involves a contract between you and an employer regarding your hours, your pay, and the start- and endpoint of your employment.
-If you’re hired to take on a seasonal role, your employer provides all of the equipment you need to do the job; all you need to do is show up.
-While your training may be abbreviated, there may still be chances for advancement into longer-term employment after your seasonal contract runs out.
+If you are hired to take on a seasonal role, your employer provides all of the equipment you need to do the job; all you need to do is show up.
+While your training may be abbreviated, there may still be chances for advancement into long-term employment after your seasonal contract is fulfilled.

 Seasonal work offers a happy medium between the complete flexibility but insecurity of gig work and the more structured but stable long-term employment.
-No, you won’t get benefits, and there’s no guarantee that you’ll be offered a long-term role once the season ends, but, if you’re looking for a role to help you generate some earnings this fall and winter, seasonal work is worth consideration.
+No, you won’t get benefits, and there’s no guarantee that you’ll be offered a long-term role once the season ends, but if you’re looking for seasonal positions to help you generate some earnings, this fall and winter, seasonal work is worth the consideration.

 Where to Look for Seasonal Work

 What do you think of when you think of seasonal work?
-The first thing that may come to mind is retail – and that’s definitely a good place to start.
-However, there’s more to seasonal work than employment at the mall!
+The first thing that may come to mind is retail and that’s a good place to start.
+However, there’s more to seasonal work than employment at the mall.

-(That said, if you do apply for retail jobs, make sure you start soon: retail employers often start hiring at the end of summer/beginning of fall, because they want to be prepared for the busy shopping season well in advance of Black Friday.)
+With that said, if you do apply for retail jobs, make sure you start soon.
+Retail employers often begin hiring at the end of summer/beginning of fall because they want to be prepared for the busy season in advance of Black Friday.

-Here are few other ideas to spark inspiration for your job search:
+Here are a few other ideas to spark inspiration for your job search: